huntzhan/huntzhan-hugo-coder/content/posts/ml/papers.md

 [^144]: Shang, Jingbo, et al. "Automated phrase mining from massive text corpora." *IEEE Transactions on Knowledge and Data Engineering* 30.10 (2018): 1825-1837.
 [^145]: Mintz, Mike, et al. "Distant supervision for relation extraction without labeled data." *Proceedings of the Joint Conference of the 47th Annual Meeting of the ACL and the 4th International Joint Conference on Natural Language Processing of the AFNLP: Volume 2-Volume 2*.
 Association for Computational Linguistics, 2009.
 [^146]: Shang, Jingbo, et al. "Learning named entity tagger using domain-specific dictionary." *arXiv preprint arXiv:1809.03599* (2018).

+[^147]: XLNet: Generalized Autoregressive Pretraining for Language Understanding.  https://arxiv.org/abs/1906.08237
+[^148]: Robertson, Stephen, and Hugo Zaragoza.
+"The probabilistic relevance framework: BM25 and beyond." *Foundations and Trends® in Information Retrieval* 3.4 (2009): 333-389.